nutanix-japan/ncsc-labs-core/lab4/lab4.rst

 #.
 From Site A, select your Protection Domain

 #.
-Choose **Migrate** and notice all the VMs in that Protection Domain should be removed from Site A and powered on in Site B (Fail-Over)
+Choose **Migrate** and notice all the VMs in that Protection Domain should be removed from Site A nd should now show in site B to be powered on (Fail-Over)

 #.
 Feel free to continue work on the VM and make changes and repeat those steps 1&2 to migrate the Protection Domain back to Site A (Fail-Back)